-The Solution: Google BigQuery Serverless Enterprise Data Warehouse
+The Solution: Google Cloud BigQuery Serverless Enterprise Data Platform

-Google BigQuery is a cloud-based, fully managed, serverless enterprise data warehouse that supports analytics over petabyte-scale data.
+BigQuery is a cloud-based, fully managed, serverless enterprise data platform that supports analytics over petabyte-scale data.
 It delivers high-speed analysis of large data sets while reducing or eliminating investments in onsite infrastructure or database administrators.
 BigQuery scales its use of hardware up or down to maximize performance of each query, adding and removing compute and storage resources as required.

-Google BigQuery, part of the Google Cloud Platform, is designed to streamline big data analysis and storage.
-Some of the specific advantages of Google BigQuery for businesses that work with big data include:
+BigQuery is designed to streamline big data analysis and storage.
+Some of the specific advantages of BigQuery for businesses that work with big data include:

-- Time to value Get the data warehouse environment online quickly, easily, and without expert-level system and database administration skills by eliminating the infrastructure and reducing the management (known as "No Ops" or "Zero Ops"). - Simplicity Complete all major tasks related to data warehouse analytics through an intuitive interface without the hassle of managing the infrastructure. - Scalability Scale up to petabytes or down to kilobytes depending on size, performance, and cost requirements. - Agility Act faster on new business opportunities, explore data sets to uncover new insight, leverage BQML, and innovate beyond the traditional expectations of a data warehouse. - Speed - Ingest, query, and export PB-size data sets with impressive speeds using the Google Cloud Platform as the underlying cloud infrastructure. - Reliability Ensure always-on availability and constant uptime running on the Google Cloud Platform with georeplication across Google data centers. - Security Protect and control access to encrypted projects and data sets through Google's cloud-wide identity and access management (IAM). - Cost optimization Predict costs with transparent and flexible flat rate and pay-as-you-go pricing options and contain costs through the use of project and user resource quotas.
+- Time to value Get the data warehouse environment online quickly, easily, and without expert-level system and database administration skills by eliminating the infrastructure and reducing the management (known as "No Ops" or "Zero Ops").
+BigQuery's migration assessment and services, free data ingest, automated SQL translation, and streaming engine technologies minimize the time, cost, and effort to gain insight from data. - Simplicity Complete all major tasks related to data warehouse analytics through an intuitive interface without the hassle of managing the infrastructure or clusters.
+Additionally, free tools like BigQuery Migration Service help with each phase of migration including assessment and planning to execution and verification and Data Studio provides free visualization of data usage and trends., and free Google Cloud also offers tools like Dataform, Dataplex, Data Catalog, Connected Sheets and BI Engine, to make managing queries, data pipelines, metadata, and caching simpler for users and the organization. - Scalability Transparently scales compute capacity to meet the needs of any sized operation with no planning required.
+Start with a small amount of data and scale up to exabytes depending on size, performance, and cost requirements. - Agility Act faster on new business opportunities, explore data sets to uncover new insight, leverage built-in machine learning capabilities of BQML using standard SQL queries, and innovate beyond the traditional expectations of a data warehouse.
+BigQuery Omni provides an agile multi-cloud analytics strategy without having to move or copy data between Google, AWS, and Azure clouds.
+Analyze data natively from a wide variety of storage such as Cloud SQL, Cloud Storage, Amazon S3, Azure Blob Storage, Google Drive, and Google Sheet-supporting lakehouse. - Speed Ingest, query, and export petabyte-size data sets with impressive speeds using the Google Cloud Platform as the underlying cloud infrastructure and seamlessly access fast, in-memory analysis service with BI Engine. - Reliability Ensure always-on availability and constant uptime running on the Google Cloud Platform with georeplication across Google data centers and up to 99.99% uptime SLAs (vs 99.9% for other providers).

+- Security Protect and control access to encrypted projects and data sets through Google's cloud-wide identity and access management (IAM). - Cost optimization Predict costs with transparent and flexible flat rate and pay-as-you-go pricing options and contain costs through the use of project and user resource quotas.

-Google BigQuery is self-scaling; it identifies resource requirements for each query to finish quickly and efficiently and provides those resources to meet the demand.
+BigQuery is self-scaling; it identifies resource requirements for each query to finish quickly and efficiently and provides those resources to meet the demand.
 Once the workload has completed, BigQuery reallocates those resources to other projects and other users.
 While both transferring data in and processing that data for results, BigQuery delivers tremendous speeds even at petabyte scale.